VBTI-development/onedl-mim/tests/README.md

 ## Build custom projects with MIM

-We provide some examples of how to build custom projects based on OpenMMLAB codebases and MIM in [MIM-Example](https://github.com/open-mmlab/mim-example).
+We provide some examples of how to build custom projects based on OneDL Lab codebases and MIM in [MIM-Example](https://github.com/open-mmlab/mim-example).
 Without worrying about copying codes and scripts from existing codebases, users can focus on developing new components and MIM helps integrate and run the new project.

 ## Installation